Almarranz/Zoccali_astrophotometry/README.md

 #################NOTE##########################
 2. cube_lists_alignment. can be improved by looping the degree 1 polynomial over list_E and then apply the Ks to the whole list.
-When looping with distancia =1 the improvement is huge.
-But them something happen in script 5 and the erros in position are too big and the numer of stars for chip too small.
+When looping with distancia =1 the improvement is huge from the first loop to the second one.
+This way I can reach the same number of aligment stars using a distancia = 1 that I got using a distancia = 2.
+Anyway, the final improvent for the uncertainty in the position doesnt seem to be significt.
-A test script is almost ready at:
+A test script is (almost?) ready at:
 Desktop/PhD/HAWK/The_Brick/photometry/WHOLE_im/cube_lists_alignment_improved....in_process..ipynb